How to use a bridging loan to buy a house in London

 The cost of bridging loans for London property

-When you take out a bridging loan, there are three costs you will normally need to think about:
+When you take out a bridging loan, there are three costs you will generally need to think about:

 - Arrangement fees (typically 1-2% of the capital, paid when your first take out the loan)